MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 1. Provider deploys (per-Customer) an Azure Function with a Service Bus trigger using its multitenanted service principal to bind to a response queue in the Customer's Service Bus to listen for messages.
 This solution would be ideal, and is an optimization over the first viable solution, but it isn't currently possible: [Service Bus Managed Identity Limitation](https://learn.microsoft.com/dotnet/api/overview/azure/Microsoft.Azure.WebJobs.Extensions.ServiceBus-readme#managed-identity-authentication)

-## Sample Code Set-up
+## Sample Code Setup

 ### Provider Setup

 1. The Provider setup includes generating and provisioning a Service Principal and the provisioning steps for the Customer tenant.

-1. Create an HTTP triggerd Azure Function to kick off a message to be written to Customer's Service Bus command queue within the Customer tenant.
+1. Create an HTTP triggered Azure Function to kick off a message to be written to Customer's Service Bus command queue within the Customer tenant.

 1. Create a time-triggered Azure Function to periodically check a status queue within the Customer's Service Bus within the Customer tenant.

-#### Create a MultiTenant Application within the Provider's Tenant
+#### Create a Multitenant Application within the Provider's Tenant

 We first need to create a Service Principal in the Provider's tenant and provision that identity within the Customer's tenant.
 The architecture image provided showcases how to setup and provision a Service Principal from the Provider's tenant into the Customer's tenant.
-This architecture also demonstrates the process of provisioning with multiple Entra tenant's.
+This architecture also demonstrates the process of provisioning with multiple Entra tenants's.

 1. Navigate to Entra click "New Registration."